marcoantonioni/daffy/daffydoc/docs/AppStore/info.md

 The Daffy app store is the official repository for all additional software, services, and platforms built on top of OpenShift and IBM Cloud Paks.
 Although these apps are maintained by developers outside of the Daffy team, they are seamlessly integrated with Daffy.

-Installation is simple.
-With a few extra lines to your environment file, most apps can be installed in a single command.
+Installation is simple, most apps can be installed in a single command via the Daffy tools script.

+    /data/daffy/tools.sh

 ##Support Model